Kieran-Arul/Kieran-Arul/README.md

 - 👋 Hi, I’m @Kieran-Arul
 - 📖 I'm currently studying Computer Science at Durham University
-- 👀 I’m interested in web development (primarily back-end) and machine learning
+- 👀 While I’m interested in web development (primarily back-end) and machine learning, what excites me most is identifying and building simple solutions to complex problems
 - 🖥 I have experience in Java SE, Data Science with Python and NodeJS
 - 🌱 I’m currently learning Java Spring and React
+- 📞 If you are solving an interesting problem, I'd love to collaborate

 ## Contact Details